 Cardiologists and periodontists, the dentists who treat gum disease, have long debated if there is a link between oral health and heart disease.
 It’s true that people with poor oral health have more heart attacks.
-However, people with poor oral health may not have other good health habits such as eating a healthy diet, exercising and/or not smoking.
+However, people with poor oral hygiene might not have other good health habits like healthy diet, exercising, or not smoking.

 Oral Hygiene and Heart Health